RichardSepsi/adw-gimp3/README.md

     git clone https://github.com/RichardSepsi/adw-gimp3
     ```

-2. Install the theme by moving/copying the adw-gimp3 folder from within the cloned directory to your GIMP config directory (/.config/GIMP/3.0/themes)
+2. Install the theme by moving/copying the `adw-gimp3` folder from within the cloned directory to your GIMP config directory (`~/.config/GIMP/3.x/themes`)

+##### Setup

-3. Launch GIMP
+1. Launch GIMP
-4. Navigate to `Edit → Preferences → Theme`
+2. Navigate to `Edit → Preferences → Theme`
-5. Select the `adw-gimp3` theme.
+3. Select the `adw-gimp3` theme.
-6. *(Optional)* For better integration, navigate to: `Edit → Preferences → Image Windows`
-7. *(Optional)* Enable `"Merge menu and title bar"`
+4. OPTIONAL: For better integration, navigate to `Edit → Preferences → Image Windows → Merge menu and title bar`
-8. Done!